afoley587/52-weeks-of-projects-2024/02-langchain-fastapi-vacation-recommender/README.md

 poll/query/read the idea that was created from the generation above.

-We can see that is accepts a UUID id as a parameter and returns a `GetVacationIdeaResponse` which was again defined in our schema section above.
+We can see that is accepts a UUID id as a parameter and returns a `GetVacationIdeaResponse` which was again defined in our schema sections above.

 We can see that this endpoint just looks to see if a vacation ID matching